 In some non-planar Network Diagrams, you do require more than 4 colours.
 Your students might notice some relation between Network Diagrams that can be drawn without their links crossing and the number of colours needed to colour the Network Diagram.
+Ask them to draw more Network Diagrams and check if the patterns hold for them too.

-One can see that the Network Diagrams which can be drawn without their links crossing can be coloured using less than four colours.
-And any Network Diagram corresponding to a map can be drawn without the links crossing.
+At the end of this LU, the students may have realised that the planar Network Diagrams (the ones that can be drawn without their links crossing) can be coloured using four or less colours.
+And we mentioned earlier that any Network Diagram corresponding to a physical map is a planar network diagram.
 This is the famous 'Four Colour Theorem' which states that "Every planar Network Diagram can be coloured using four or less colours such that no adjacent nodes have the same colour".
+It was first proposed in 1852 by Francis Guthrie, a mathematician, while coloring a map of England.
+For over 100 years, mathematicians struggled to prove it.
+In 1976, Kenneth Appel and Wolfgang Haken finally showed it was true, using a combination of math and computers.
+This was one of the first major proofs where computers played a big role, making it a significant moment in mathematical history!